pick the right tool for the job

 expansion of Microsoft Office tools

-Microsoft was built for documents and spreadsheets.
+Microsoft Office was built for documents and spreadsheets.
 Not your shop.
 It's a toolset that you're familiar with and you have licenses for everyone, or almost everyone, in your shop.
 That doesn't mean it's the right tool for the job.
 You need a tool that can tell the difference between a wrench and a socket or a person and an hour.
 Microsoft is not the tool for that.
 Or for your shop.

 I already have the licenses